Force fields in GROMACS#

-GROMACS versions higher than 4.5 support the following AMBER force fields natively:
+GROMACS supports the following AMBER force fields natively:

 Information concerning the force field can be found using the following information:

 AMBER Force Fields - background about the AMBER force fields